-- Analyst(s)
+- · Analyst(s)

-- Matrix
+- · Matrix

-- Organism(s)
+- · Organism(s)

-- Identification of method(s) performed
+- · Identification of method(s) performed

 - Identification of laboratory-specific SOP used for analysis, including revision number

-- Date(s) of analysis
+- · Date(s) of analysis

-- Summary/results of analyses
+- · Summary/results of analyses

-If the method, regulation or contract does not specify an initial DOC, the following procedure is acceptable.
+If the method, regulation or contract does not specify an initial DOC procedure, the following procedure is acceptable.
 It is the responsibility of the laboratory to document that other approaches to initial DOC are adequate.

-1. Prepare at least four (4) aliquots by diluting the target organism in a volume of sterile, quality system matrix (no target organisms, no interferences).
-The diluent may be sterile buffered water or sterile peptone water unless specified otherwise by the manufacturer.
-The aliquots should be made such that the working/countable range of the method is reached.

-- 2. Concurrently, analyze the all 4 samples according to the method. - 3.
-Convert the results to logarithmic values and calculate the mean and standard deviation of the log values.
+- Prepare at least four (4) aliquots by diluting the target organism in a volume of sterile, quality system matrix (no target organisms, no interferences).
+The diluent used is generally sterile buffered water or sterile peptone water unless specified otherwise by the manufacturer.
+The aliquots should be made such that the working/countable range of the method is reached. - 2.
+Concurrently, analyze the all 4 samples according to the method. - Convert the results to logarithmic values and calculate the mean and standard deviation of the log values.
 Compare the data to acceptance criteria specified in the method/regulation or contract. - 4.
 Where no acceptance criteria exists, the laboratory shall compare the data with criteria established in the laboratory quality system.

-For qualitative tests (such as P/A) acceptable performance in a single blind study may be used but must consist at a minimum of the following for each target organism.
+For qualitative tests (presence/absence) acceptable performance in a single blind study may be used but must consist at a minimum of the following for each target organism.

-- 1. A blank with no target organisms

-- 2. A Negative culture

-- 3. A Positive culture
+- 1. A blank with no target organisms - 2.
+A Negative culture for each target response - 3.
+A Positive culture for each target response